newrelic/terraform-provider-newrelic/website/docs/r/data_partition_rule.html.markdown

 * `attribute_name` - (Required) The attribute name against which this matching condition will be evaluated.
 * `matching_expression` - (Required) The matching expression of the data partition rule definition.
 * `matching_method` - (Required) The matching method of the data partition rule definition.
 Valid values are `EQUALS` and `LIKE`.
+* `nrql` - (Required) The NRQL to match events for this data partition rule.
+Logs matching this criteria will be routed to the specified data partition.
 * `retention_policy` - (Required) The retention policy of the data partition data.
 Valid values are `SECONDARY` and `STANDARD`.
 * `target_data_partition` - (Required) The name of the data partition where logs will be allocated once the rule is enabled.